sahilsinha240/Portfolio/content/pages/blog/post-two.md

 media:
   type: ImageBlock
   url: /images/project3.gif
-  altText: altText of the image
+  altText: altText of the imagea
   caption: Caption of the image
   elementId: ''
 ---